Animatron/player/doc/keyboard-control.md

 `#target:focus { outline: 0; }` anywhere to your CSS.

-[Here's this example in action](http://codepen.io/shamansir/pen/qEjwpr?editors=101), move your mouse over the Player and press some key to see the effect.
+[Here's this example in action](http://codepen.io/shamansir/pen/qEjwpr?editors=101), move your mouse over the Player and press a key to see the effect.